Some of us don’t enjoy sharing a bed. There – we said it.

 Benefits of Sleeping with Your Partner

-Not only is it exciting to sleep with your partner, for all these new relationships, but it can also have various health benefits as well.
+Not only is it exciting to sleep with your partner, in all these new relationships, it can also have various health benefits.

 Sleeping with your partner can give you a sense of security thus promoting better sleep and relaxation.